benitazz/Masking-Control/README.md

 # Properties of the Control
-  isreadOnly - this is a boolean property to tell control if it is disabled or enabled, Default is enabled. maskType - this is the custom to tell the control the control which maksing to use.
-The Enum can be extended according to your needs
+  isreadOnly - this is a boolean property to tell control if it is disabled or enabled, Default is enabled.

+  maskType - this is the custom to tell the control the control which maksing to use.
+The Enum can be extended according to your needs.

              Current Enum:
                     export enum MaskType {
                               Integer,